kiedunne/CV/README.md

 ## <a name="education">Education</a>

 **Makers Academy** (October 2018 - February 2019)<br>
-Makers Academy is an intensive software development bootcamp that take people who are curious and passionate about coding and turn them into highly skilled developers.
+Makers Academy is an intensive software development bootcamp that takes people who are curious and passionate about coding and turns them into highly skilled developers.

 - OOP, TDD, BDD
 - Agile/XP values